adamsilver/fdpb/03-book-a-flight.md

 </fieldset>
 ```

 Screen readers will announce the seat description text as it's part of the label.
-Sighted users don't need it so we hide this with CSS:
+Sighted users don't need it so it's hidden with CSS:

 ```CSS
 .plane-seatDescription {